rockettheme/docs/Docs/wordpress/themes/isotope/pricing.md

 ---
-title: Xenon: Recreating the Demo - Pricing Page
+title: Isotope: Recreating the Demo - Pricing Page
-description: Your Guide to Recreating Elements of the Xenon Demo for WordPress
+description: Your Guide to Recreating Elements of the Isotope Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/xenon:Xenon
+breadcrumb: /wordpress:WordPress/!themes:Themes/isotope:Isotope

 ---

 ## Introduction

-The **Pricing** example page demonstrates how you can create a beautiful page with the Xenon theme.
+The **Pricing** example page demonstrates how you can create a beautiful page with the Isotope theme.
 Here is some information to help you replicate this page as it appears in the demo.

 ## Particles and Particles